Fun Ways to Experience Christmas in Cape May

 Seeing Santa is always one of the most fun parts of the Christmas season for kids and plenty of adults, too.
 Beginning just after Thanksgiving and throughout December, there are lots of opportunities to see Saint Nick at holiday events.

-Places where you might spot Mr. and Mrs. Claus include the tree lighting at La Mer resort, the West Cape May Christmas Parade, and the Winter Warm Up Weekend at Ferry Park.
+Places where you might spot Mr. and Mrs. Claus include the tree lighting at La Mer resort on November 30 and the West Cape May Christmas Parade.
 For a more formal opportunity, check out one of the many breakfasts with Santa nearby, including at Congress Hall, The Inn of Cape May, The Pier House, and Hemingway’s Restaurant.
 It’s a good idea to make reservations well in advance.

 Go to a tree lighting ceremony